unm-digital-history/campus-history/essays/lobo-statues/index.md

 %}

 {% include carousel.html
-class="img-right"
-width="48%"
 images = images
 %}

-Tatschl's lobo has made many homes across campus throughout its nearly 80 years.
+Tatschl's Lobo has made many homes across campus throughout its nearly 80 years.
 Originally placed outside Zimmerman Stadium, it was moved following the stadium's relocation and demolition in the 1960s.
 His second home, near the Stanford and Central entrance, welcomed students and visitors from the median.
 It currently resides between Johnson Center and Johnson Field on the east side of the building.

 ### Hodgin Hall Lobo